0

 Planted Tank Lighting 101: Understanding the basics of planted aquarium lights

-The tank below uses a custom build BML LED bar on this tank.
-You can see the mix of Red, Blue and Warm white LEDs mixed with neutral white LEDs being used.
-The fixture gives a long height clearance above the tank, which enables pruning work without the need to move the lights - to achieve this the LED bar uses a narrow 45 degrees lens.
-The light bar is 34 inches away from the tank floor, and yet we can grow demanding carpeting plants in the scape.
-With the right knowledge we can customize our fixtures to suit our aquascaping needs.
-In this particular setup, it is not that the light is super high powered (though it is very efficient at only 75 watts), it is that it uses narrow angled lens (25 degrees) to focus the light produced onto the floor area of the tank.
-The light will not work mounted lower as it will then not cover the whole tank.
+The tank below uses a custom made BML LED bar on this tank.
+You can see the mix of red, blue and warm white LEDs mixed with neutral white LEDs being used.
+The fixture provides a large height clearance above the tank, allowing pruning work to be carried out without the need to move the lights - to achieve this the LED bar uses a narrow 45 degree lens.
+The light bar is 34 inches from the tank floor and yet we can grow demanding carpet plants in the scape.
+With the right knowledge we can customise our lights to suit our aquascaping needs.
+In this particular setup, it is not that the fixture is super powerful (although it is very efficient at only 75 watts), it is that it uses a narrow angled lens (25 degrees) to focus the light produced on the bottom of the tank.
+The light will not work if mounted lower as it will not cover the entire tank.

 Dennis’s tank uses a custom build BML LED aquarium light for this planted tank.
 You can see the mix of Red, Blue and Warm white LEDs mixed with neutral white LEDs being used.
 Read this guide to find out how to choose the best aquarium lights for your planted tanks.

-The right aquarium light affects everything: it can increase aquarium plant coloration, determine growth rates, and impact algae control.
-We need to determine suitable strength as well as colour spectrum, and cut through the science jargon that tends to be thrown around liberally here.
+The right aquarium light affects everything: it can enhance the colouration of aquarium plants, determine growth rates and affect algae control.
+We need to determine the appropriate wattage and colour spectrum, and cut through the scientific jargon that is often thrown around.

 Is there a best light spectrum for aquarium plants?
 This picture shows different aquascapes grown in different k rating.
 Ironically, K rating is not a good indicator of whether a light is suitable to grow plants.

-A mix of tanks grown using different K rating lights.
+A mix of tanks grown under different K-rating lights.

-"Full spectrum" is similarly a marketing term that has no bearing on how well a light grows plants.
-Any white light can be labeled full spectrum as all white light contain RGB (red, green, blue) wavelengths of light by default.
-More over, one can also grow plants just as easily without full spectrum light.
-The international space station uses just red & blue LED diodes to grow plants for example.
+"Full spectrum" is also a marketing term that has nothing to do with how well a light grows plants.
+Any white light can be described as full spectrum as all white lights contain RGB (red, green, blue) wavelengths of light by default.
+Furthermore, you can grow plants just as well without full spectrum light.
+For example, the International Space Station uses only red & blue LED diodes to grow plants.

-Even many biology textbooks have also yet been updated to reflect new data in this area; for example, that plants are found to use a significant amount of green light for photosynthesis.
+Even many biology textbooks have yet to be updated to reflect new data in this area, such as the fact that plants use a significant amount of green light for photosynthesis.

-So what actually matters?
-3 important factors to grade a light unit
+So what really matters?
+3 important factors to evaluate a light fixture

 Strength